formsure/docs/dynlink.md

 With dynamic links you can create personalised Form links which you can send to a person or use it in a particular place to track the response separately.
 Dynamic links can be created from your Workflow page or via API.

-Make sure you have read our [API Quickstart](/dev) and obtained your keys and learned to authenticate with formsure via http requests.
+Make sure you have read our [API Quickstart](/dev) and obtained your keys and learned to authenticate with Formsure via http requests.

 ## Creating a dynamic link